bloomingbridges/Deathcab/README.md

 There is quite a lot to do still..

 - Define overall architecture
-- Write city generator
+- Write a _more intricate_ city generator
-- Write traffic system (using pathfinding)
 - Write passenger transportation and chat system
 - Write some test dialog for default passenger types
 - See if radio functionality is a go